Notes

 Deploying an AI sales agent isn’t a technology purchase — it’s a process redesign.
 The most common implementation failures come from treating it as the former.

-What makes an AI agent deployment succeed:
+What makes deployment succeed:

 • Clear definition of qualification criteria — what signals indicate a lead worth passing to the human team?
 This requires explicit discussion, not assumption.